Pathoschild/smapi-mod-dump/source/~bitwisejon/OneClickShedReloader/README.md

 ----

-**One Click Shed Reloader** is a [Stardew Valley](http://stardewvalley.net/) v1.4x mod which lets you harvest and reload all supported containers in a Shed, Barn, or Coop with a single click on the outside of the building.
+**One Click Shed Reloader** is a [Stardew Valley](http://stardewvalley.net/) v1.45 mod which lets you harvest and reload all supported containers in a Shed, Barn, Coop, Cellar, Cave, or Greenhouse with a single click on the outside of the building.
+Only the house's/cabin's owner can harvest/reload the cellar in multiplayer.
+Harvesting/reloading the house/cabin itself is NOT supported by this mod.

+**Important Note**: In multiplayer, farmhands can only harvest/reload the Cave, Greenhouse, or their Cellar from within that location due to a limitation of SMAPI and the fact that these locations are not synced with the main game unless a player is in the location.
+To harvest/reload as a farmhand in these locations, hover the cursor around the entryway once inside.

 ## Contents
 * [Install](#install)